City Index vs easyMarkets Comparison

 Is City Index or easyMarkets safer for forex and CFDs trading?

 At ForexBrokers.com, we track where each forex and CFD broker is regulated across over 23 international regulator databases.
 Here's our findings.
 City Index holds 3 global Tier-1 licenses, while easyMarkets holds 1.
-Both City Index and easyMarkets hold [Variable A] global Tier-2 licenses.
+City Index holds 2 global Tier-2 licenses, while easyMarkets holds 1.
 In our analysis of 23 international regulators across 50 brokers, City Index earned a higher Trust Score than easyMarkets.

 Which trading platform is better: City Index or easyMarkets?